jayoung/pamlWrapper/docs/runPAMLandParse.md

 dependencies: R and the ape package

-xxx in Oct 2019 I added a couple more columns to the output of pw_parsePAMLoutput.pl, so files generated before/after this date will not align.
-I want to go back and re-parse output so the new columns are included in all.

 ## Simplify parsed paml results - make a table with one row per gene

 ```
 scripts/pw_parsedPAMLconvertToWideFormat.pl allAlignmentsPAMLsummary.txt
-scripts/pw_parsedPAMLconvertToWideFormat.pl --nwm allAlignmentsPAMLsummary.txt
-scripts/pw_parsedPAMLconvertToWideFormat.pl --nwm --tree allAlignmentsPAMLsummary.txt
 ```
 If input file is called `allAlignmentsPAMLsummary.txt`, output file will be called `allAlignmentsPAMLsummary.wide.txt  `

-Options:
-- --nwm : look for analysis done after I removed New World monkey seqs
-- --tree : include total tree length in output

 ## Some other utility scripts: